mendix/docs/content/data-hub/data-hub-catalog/curate.md

 Owners and Curators can also get an overview of the registered assets they own and curate from the [Curate](#curatelist) tab of Data Hub.

 {{% alert type="info" %}}
 Information that is added or changed during curation is stored in the Data Hub Catalog for that item.
-It will not be added to the OData service contract or metadata files or affect any of the values in the metadata files associated with the service or the datasets associated with the exposed entities.
+It will not be added to the OData service contract or metadata files or affect any of the values in the metadata files associated with the service or the data associated with the exposed datasets.
 {{% /alert %}}

 ## 2 The Curate List {#curatelist}